 Here’s the list of our top picks for gutter guards specifically designed for metal roofs, ranked by overall performance and customer satisfaction.
 Each company offers unique benefits, from advanced filtration technology to comprehensive service packages.

-- LeafFilter: Best Overall
+- LeafFilter: Best Filtration

-- Leafguard: Best for Self-Cleaning
+- Leafguard: Best for Large Debris

-- HomeCraft Gutter Protection: Best Add-On Services
+- HomeCraft Gutter Protection: Best Additional Services

 - All American Gutter Protection: Best Deals and Discounts

-Comparing The Best Gutter Guard Providers
+Comparing the Best Gutter Guard Providers for Metal Roofs

-Compare how these leading gutter cover providers stack up across key factors such as our team’s rating, Better Business Bureau (BBB) ratings, average installation costs, and types of gutter guards offered.
+Compare how leading gutter cover providers stack up across key factors such as our team’s rating, Better Business Bureau (BBB) ratings, average gutter guard installation costs, and types of gutter guards offered.
 Each company earned a spot on our list based on our team’s brand research, product testing, and customer feedback analysis.

-Provider | Logo | Star Rating (Out of 5) | BBB Rating* | Price Range** | Filter Type |
+| Provider | Star Rating | BBB Rating | Price Range | Filter Type |

-LeafFilterGet Quote | ![]() | A+ | $16.80 per linear foot | Micromesh with uPVC frame | |
+A+ | $22.66 per linear foot | Micromesh with uPVC frame | ||

-LeafguardGet Quote | ![]() | A+ | $16.31 per linear foot | Integrated with gutters, micromesh | |
+A+ | $21.67 per linear foot | Integrated with gutters, reverse-curve | ||

-HomeCraft Gutter ProtectionRead Our Review | ![]() | A+ | $15.68 per linear foot | Micromesh | |
+F | $25.84 per linear foot | Micromesh | ||

-All American Gutter ProtectionRead Our Review | ![]() | A | $15.77 per linear foot | Micromesh |
+A+ | $22.81 per linear foot | Micromesh |

-*The Better Business Bureau (BBB) is an independent organization that evaluates businesses’ credibility and responsiveness to customers.
-Ratings are accurate as of February 2025.
+Notes: The Better Business Bureau (BBB) is an independent organization that evaluates businesses’ credibility and responsiveness to customers.
+Ratings are accurate as of January 2026.
+Price ranges based on responses to our 2025 survey of 1,000 homeowners with gutter guard protection systems.

 Our Reviews of Top Gutter Guards for Metal Roofs